JasonHeoJung/ID_S10222947_Jason-Heo_Assg1_website/README.md

 Assignment 1 of ID

+The purpose of this website is to show recruiters who are browsing the website, my skills, education, awards and projects.
+This is so as to show that i am a capable person so that i have a higher chance of getting hired.

+This website provides information such as my education history, skillsets, projects i have done in the past as well as my work experience and interests.
+This is so as to provide the more important information to recruiters trying to hire me.

 This Website showcases my profile and consists of the skills and experiences i have attained during this small time.
 The website has 4 HTML Files and 1 CSS file.
 The 4 HTML files